Here are answers to common questions about getting started with breastfeeding.

 Meconium aspiration can happen before, during, or after labor and delivery when a newborn inhales a mixture of meconium and amniotic fluid.
 Although it can be serious, most cases are not.

-The toddler months might continue to bring colds, bruises, and other minor emergencies, but you'll also find yourself dealing with your toddler's emerging independence.
+The toddler months might bring colds, bruises, and other minor emergencies.
+But you'll also find yourself dealing with your toddler's growing independence.

 You probably have lots of questions about your baby's health.
 When should you call the doctor, and what medical care should you expect for your baby at this age?